At all Inspire Nottinghamshire Libraries Saturday 4 July - Sunday 6 September

 The Summer Reading Challenge is produced by The Reading Agency and delivered in partnership with libraries across the country.
 The 2026 Challenge is powered by Universal Music UK.

-Start reading!
+Find your reading rhythm!
 You're in charge - Choose what you love to read and select your reading goals.

 Taking part online